 As described above in new products and applications there is a fast increase of the use of LED based technologies.
-On the other hand the number of T8 lamps sold in EU is still very high, their life time is good and they give very uniform light.
-T8 lamps are very reliable as they are in the market since decades and do not contain electronic components.
-The lamps are easily replaceable.
-Data forecast for 2014 is not yet available, in 2013 ca 247 Mio lamps were marketed in EU-28.
-Due to the very wide range of applications LightingEurope believes that there is a market need for lamps covered by this exemption for more than 15-20 years.
+On the other hand the number of T5 and T8 lamps sold in EU is still very high, their life time is good and they give very uniform light.
+Fluorescent lamps are very reliable as they are in the market since decades and do not contain electronic components.
+The lamps are easily replaceable at end of life.
+Due to the wide range of applications LightingEurope believes that there is a market need for long-life lamps covered by this exemption for more than 15-20 years.